-The John F. Nagel Foundation was started in 1989 by the family who owned the Pepsi-Cola franchise in southwestern Idaho for 113 years.
-The foundation was named to honor the memory of the son and grandson of the founder of Nagel Beverage Company, John Henry Nagel, who started the business in 1895.
+The John F. Nagel Foundation was formed in 1989 by Mildred Nagel to honor the memory of her late husband John F. Nagel and son Jack Nagel.
+They were the son and grandson of Nagel Beverage founder John Henry Nagel.

-As family members and the business contributed to the foundation over time, annual contributions to the community increased.
-By 1997, the foundation gave $250,000 to 17 community organizations.
-It gave over $500,000 in grants in 2003, and reached $1 million in annual grants by 2007.
+Nagel family members contributed to the foundation over time, and the foundation grew as did the grants to the community.
+In 1997, the foundation granted $250,000 to 17 community organizations for the year.
+That increased to over $500,000 in grants in 2003, and reached $1 million in annual grants by 2007.

 Changing trends in the beverage business led to the sale of Nagel Beverage Company in 2009.
 At this time, Vance Miller, CEO of Nagel Beverage Company made a promise to Anne Nagel that he would continue with the family and maintain the leadership role with the John F. Nagel Foundation.
 He continues to serve as The John F. Nagel Foundation President.

 The foundation office was then moved to Eagle, Idaho.
 At this time, former Nagel Beverage Company manager Curt Goldgrabe was hired as the executive director of The John F. Nagel Foundation and is the foundation Secretary.
 Ryan Fornstrom was hired from Little Morris CPAs and is the foundation Vice President.